EliahKagan/VidDraw/README.md

 selected and x264vfw has not been configured to make every frame a keyframe (which increases file size dramatically, albeit still less than the other encodings), VLC cannot play the file.
-This is even though VLC fully supports H.264 (and manages to play even most broken H.264 files).
+This is even though VLC fully supports H.264 (and manages to play even most broken H.264 videos).
 It may be a problem with the way I&rsquo;ve configured x264vfw.
 But [FFmpeg](https://ffmpeg.org/) is able to repair the files, and it reports problems with them, so I think this is a bug.